Revolta77/laravel-schedule-monitor/README.md

 }
 ```

-Whenever a scheduled command is then run, the its output will be inserted into the `scheduled_events` table.
+Whenever a scheduled command is then run, the its output will be inserted into table.

 | Logged | Command | Output
 |---|---|---|